gohugoio/hugo/content/en/templates/lists.md

 ### Order Within Groups

-Because Grouping returns a `{{.Key}}` and a slice of pages, all of the ordering methods listed above are available.
+Because Grouping returns a `{{.Key}}` and a slice of pages, all the ordering methods listed above are available.

 Here is the ordering for the example that follows: